coder/docs/setup/installation.md

    ----------------------
    ```

-   These are the credentials you need to continue setup using Coder's web UI.
+   You will need these credentials to continue setup using Coder's web UI.

 > If you lose your admin credentials, you can use the
 > [admin password reset](../admin/access-control/users/password-reset.md#resetting-the-site-admin-password)